pedrogallegolpz/TFG/preliminares/apuntes_documentacion.md

   - 6.2 (fast reading)
     - Discrimination: problem, how to solve it (fast reading)
     - Accountability: read the 4 topic understanding the problem
-  - 6.3 "This section speculates with the potential of data fusion techniques to enrich the explainability of ML models and to compromise the privay of the data from which ML models are learned"
+  - 6.3 "This section speculates about the potential of data fusion techniques to enrich the explainability of ML models and to compromise the privay of the data from which ML models are learned"
     - Fig13: different data fusion kinds or methods
     - 6.3.3 glance the section except the paragraphs where there are descriptions of XAI's implications .